natcap/viz.Stanford/README.md

 ## Adding a new visualization
-Locate where you'd like to add it.
+In `index.html`, locate where you'd like to add it.
 Each example is manually added, in rows of 3.
 1. If there's room in the row, simply include a new div with the project: <br/>
     Change the link, the image, the name, info, it'll look like this:
 ```